Amal-BB/Ghadames/README.md

   .
 The heading situated on the top of each page has a linear-gradient background color, contains the city logo on the left and the navigation bar on the right.

   .
-The logo very simply shows the city name using google font with a shadow, and it directs the user to the home page in click on it.
+The logo very simply shows the city name using google font with a shadow, and it directs user to the home page in click on it.

   .
 The navigation bar is clear and easy to use contains 4 links: Home, About, Gallery, Contact.